 Learning and wellbeing are explicitly connected.
 Our pastoral care programs are designed to promote a growth mindset so that students feel comfortable taking risks in their learning, thinking critically and creatively, and perhaps discovering a new-found talent as they do so.
 Valuing the interconnectedness of all creation and being open to God’s spirit at work in our midst, allows all of our students to grow.

-The pastoral care approach is led and supported by the House Leader and Home Class Teachers.
+The pastoral care approach is led and supported by the House Leader and Mentor Teachers.
 House Leaders work closely with students, staff and families throughout the year, whilst ensuring the pastoral care program meets the needs of the students in their care.
-The Home Class Teacher offers significant pastoral care support and is responsible for their students’ overall development and care of students in their care.
+The Mentor Teacher offers significant pastoral care support and is responsible for the overall development and care of students in their care.

 Students also have opportunities to connect with others, through year level activities, classes and our extensive extra-curricular activities.
 Each year level has a pastoral care program which includes information/instruction on aspects of personal development, such as habits of mind, positive psychology, study skills and learning gratitude and resilience.